abhishek-kumar-code/Redfish_Public/ComposabilityWhitePaper.md

 }
 ```

 In the above example, three properties are marked with the `Redfish.RequiredOnCreate` annotation: `Name`, `Links`, and `ResourceBlocks` inside of `Links`.
 All other properties are annotated with `Redfish.OptionalOnCreate`.
-However, both `Name` and `Description` are annotated with `SetOnlyOnCreate`, meaning they cannot be modified after the new resource is created.
+However, both `Name` and `Description` are annotated with `Redfish.SetOnlyOnCreate`, meaning they cannot be modified after the new resource is created.

 # Types of Compositions